 The only similarities between SE and L4D are that there are guns, hordes of enemies and that it’s team-based.
-While L4D’s missions are usually in small areas, SE’s missions are within an open-world map with many different side-missions you can do before, after or while doing a mission.
+While L4D’s missions are usually in small areas, SE’s missions are within an open-world map with many different side-missions you can do before, after, or during a mission.

-You also don’t have voice or text chat within the game and your group can persist of 3 instead of 4 Players.
+You also don’t have voice or text chat within the game and your group can consist of three instead of four players.
 If you play SOLO, you don’t get AI Teammates like in L4D.
-You are on your own, which results in a higher difficulty since the missions are made for 3 people and the game will not scale its difficulty.
-If you die, you can respawn after 25 seconds at a nearby camp.
+You are on your own, which results in a higher difficulty since the missions are made for three people and the game will not scale its difficulty.
+If you die, you can respawn after twenty-five seconds at a nearby camp.

 Your health restores to a certain point.
 To get full health you need to use syringes.
-You can choose 3 of several things like ammo packs, grenades, replenishment, syringes and more.
-Replenishment is infinite and gets thrown out a plane.
+You can choose three of several things like ammo packs, grenades, replenishment, syringes, and more.
+Replenishment is infinite and gets airdropped.
 Using it will get you new syringes, grenades, etc.

-I mentioned the open-world before now let’s get to it: There is one big map divided into 5 or 6 zones.
+I mentioned the open-world before, now let’s get to i.: There is one big map divided into five or six zones.
 Each zone has a color that represents how dangerous it is in there.
-While playing a mission you can get to every zone.
-The higher the danger level is, the more rises the difficulty (more and stronger dinosaurs).
+While playing a mission, you can get to every zone.
+The higher the danger level is, the more the difficulty rises (more and stronger dinosaurs).

 I don’t know exactly how they determine the level of danger but it has something to do with the multiplayer aspect of the game.
 It changes based on how many players do missions in which zone.
 It certainly is a nice addition to the game.

 This game is early access which means, it is unfinished and many things are subject to change.
 How much content is in the game as of now?
-4 characters with different abilities, 8 guns and 6 main missions.
-Aside from that, there are a few cosmetics, side quests and upgrades to guns.
+Four characters with different abilities, eight guns, and six main missions.
+Aside from that, there are a few cosmetics, side quests, and upgrades to guns.

-What the store page on steam doesn’t tell you is that there aren’t many different dinosaurs as of now.
-There is just ONE boss (Rex), 3 or 4 mini-bosses and a handful of usual dinosaurs.
+What the store page on Steam doesn’t tell you is that there aren’t many different dinosaurs as of now.
+There is just ONE boss (Rex), three or four mini-bosses, and a handful of the usual dinosaurs.

 And that’s it.
-After roughly 6 hours you have seen everything in the game.
+After roughly six hours, you have seen everything in the game.
 You played all main and side missions at least one time.
 The missions are different enough to not be too repetitive but there is just not enough content to justify grinding to high levels.

-It was fun while it lasted and I’m sure you’ll be playing it some more, but it heavily needs MORE missions since you need to play dozens of hours to unlock everything (gain enough currency to unlock all upgrades, etc.).
+It was fun while it lasted, and I’m sure you’ll be playing it some more, but it really needs MORE missions since you need to play dozens of hours to unlock everything (gain enough currency to unlock all upgrades, etc.).

 Playing in a group makes the game more lively.
 The difficulty starts out high which is a good thing.
-If you and your 2 teammates played a few hours, it’ll be easy enough to not be a challenge.
+If you and your two teammates played a few hours, it’ll be easy enough to not be a challenge.
 That’s another reason why there is no reason to grind more.
 They need to add higher difficulties with better and more rewards.
-Aside from that the game needs a horde-mode (but they already said it’s coming soon, so there’s that).
+Aside from that the game needs a horde mode (but they already said it’s coming soon, so there’s that).

 Many people say the optimization is bad.
 I can’t agree.
-I got 60 FPS, almost no drops and it didn’t even crash once.
-I also did not encounter any obvious bugs or glitches yet even though that would be okay since it’s early access.
+I got 60 FPS, almost no drops, and it didn’t even crash once.
+I also did not encounter any obvious bugs or glitches yet even if I did, that would be okay since it’s early access.
 Once in a mission, I felt that something was off since no dinosaurs spawned but doing the next step in this mission let them spawn again.
 I’m sure people aren’t lying, but I just can’t say any negative about that personally.